hapticdata/Sketchplate/README.md

 Because this structure uses AMD, none of these libraries are assumed to be used, they will only be loaded if explicitly required as a dependency.

-I should note this is the first Sublime Text 2 plugin I've written, and I'm not much for python or bash.
+I should note that this is an experiment and this is the first Sublime Text 2 plugin I've written, and I'm not much for python or bash.

 Created by [Kyle Phillips](http://haptic-data.com) on April 8th, 2012